bebmoment/Steering-wheel-all-time/README.md

         - [Joystick Library](https://github.com/MHeironimus/ArduinoJoystickLibrary)
         - [Encoder Library](https://www.pjrc.com/teensy/td_libs_Encoder.html)

 3. **Upload the code to the Arduino board**:
-    - Connect the Leonardo to the device on which the project has been set-up.
+    - Connect the Arduino to the device on which the project has been set-up.
-    - Deploy code.
+    - Deploy code onto the board.

-## Usage
+4. **Initializing the controller**
     - Connect the pedals, shifter and steering wheel motor as per the pin definitions in <code>Superstructure.ino</code>.
-- Deploy the code onto the Arduino board.
+    - In-simulation controller set-up.
+(Various applications may have differing controls)
-- The steering wheel should now be functional with force feedback and pedal inputs.
+    - The steering wheel should now be functional with force feedback, shifter and pedal inputs.